-Current BLS CPR Card This section has been revised.
-See addendum 9.
+1. Current BLS CPR Card This section has been revised.
+See addendum version 12.

-Basic Life Support (BLS) for Healthcare Providers certification by the American Heart Association must remain current while the student is enrolled in the program.
+Basic Life Support (BLS) for Healthcare Providers certification by the American Heart Association must remain current while the student is enrolled in the allied health program.
 The College must maintain a current signed copy of the student's CPR card within the student file.
 Students are required to have their CPR card on them at all times during class, laboratory, and externship activities.
-If the CPR card expires during the program, the student may not participate in any externship activities until the CPR certification is renewed, and the student may be dropped from the program until it is renewed.
-Students are required to complete 100% of externship hours or will fail the externship course.
+If the CPR card expires during the allied health program, the student may not participate in any externship activities and may be dropped from the program.
+Missed externship experiences will be considered an unexcused absence and may result in failure of the course.

-Student Health Requirements
+2. Student Health Requirements

-It is essential that students be able to perform a number of physical and cognitive activities in the classroom, externship and learning laboratory portions of the program.
+It is essential that allied health students be able to perform a number of physical and cognitive activities in the classroom, externship and learning laboratory portions of the program.

 Students are not to enter any externship facility with contagious conditions or injuries.
 A student must consult with the externship instructor if an illness, medical condition, or injury is present prior to entering the externship facility.
 The College or externship agency reserves the right to request a medical release from a health care provider if an identified condition, illness, and/or injury may cause a potential safety risk to the student, patient, or others.
 Additional health care clearance documentation may be required.
 Any additional requirements will be at the student's expense.

 Examples of medical issues include, but are not limited to: limitations required after surgery or accident, immuno-suppression, pregnancy, back injury, behavioral health, etc.

 Students may not enter or practice within an externship area under the influence of a controlled substance or any medication which may impair judgment, alertness, or physical agility regardless of if prescribed by a healthcare provider.
-The externship instructor and program director will be the final deciding authority as to their perception if the student may practice safely within the externship environment.
+The externship instructor and allied health program director will be the final deciding authority as to their perception if the student may practice safely within the externship environment.
 The externship agency may be consulted as well.